-A key challenge of incorporating storage into real-time markets is to quantify the opportunity cost because the system operator cannot incorporate a sufficiently long look-ahead horizon into real-time dispatch.
-For example, a battery owner will have to determine its charge bid prices based on predictions of the price, at which the charged energy will be sold later.
+A key challenge of incorporating storage into real-time markets is quantifying the opportunity cost.
+The system operator cannot incorporate a sufficiently long look-ahead horizon into real-time dispatch.
+For example, a battery owner will have to determine its charge bid prices based on predictions of the price at which the charged energy will be sold later.
 Many studies have explored how different participation strategies could impact storage revenue and market efficiencies, including self-scheduling~\cite{12akbari2019hybrid, mohsenian2015coordinated} and bidding~\cite{10shuai2018optimal, 13jiang2015optimal, 4krishnamurthy2017energy}.
-Some of these studies have concluded consideration of SoC in bid designs is critical to the storage market revenue~\cite{bhattacharjee2022energy, 7wang2017look, gao2022multiscale}.
+Some of these studies have concluded that considering SoC in bid designs is critical to the storage market revenue~\cite{bhattacharjee2022energy, 7wang2017look, gao2022multiscale}.
 However, few studies have investigated alternative market designs to better manage SoC through bid parameters, which is the problem targeted in this paper.